-Options made no further comment following the subsequent view.
-And as no agreement could be reached, the matter has been passed to me for a decision.
+As no agreement could be reached, the matter has been passed to me for a decision.
+Options asked the Ombudsman to consider holding an Oral Hearing before reaching an outcome.

 What I've decided - and why

 I've considered all the available evidence and arguments to decide what's fair and reasonable in the circumstances of this complaint.